acl-org/eacl-2024/_pages/calls/student-volunteers.md

 ### Important Dates:

-*If you miss these dates there is no exception to policy for re-consideration so please be cognizant*
+*If you miss these dates there is no exception to policy for re-consideration so please be cognizant.*

 **Application Opens:** January 20, 2024

-**Early Registration Deadline:** Februrary 23, 2024
+**Early Registration Deadline:** February 23, 2024

 **Application Deadline:** January 31, 2024